adoyle-h/makefile-utils/README.md

 # Makefile Utils

+The makefile-utils is helpful for developing with `make` command.
-A series of makefile targets for enhancing your Makefile.
+It provides a series of Makefile Targets for enhancing your Makefile.

-If you don't want to include advanced make tools like `cmake`, `xmake`, `mmake`, `emake` in your project, just use the builtin `make` command in system.

-The makefile-utils will be helpful to write less codes and do more.

 [English](./README.md) | [中文](./README.zh.md)